 POSITION STATEMENT ON CHILDREN AND YOUTH: The Junior League of Jackson is committed to supporting appropriate services and opportunities to provide better health, education, welfare, and safety for all children and youth.

-The League has identified the following community needs: early literacy, teenage pregnancy, nutrition, physical activity, and social and emotional wellness.
+The League has identified the following community needs: early literacy, teenage pregnancy prevention and support, nutrition, physical activity, and social and emotional wellness.

 |Arts in Motion||Mission First, Inc.|

 |Book Buddies||Jackson Public Schools - Oak Forest Elementary|

 |Camp Junior Leadership Jumpstart||Education Services Foundation and Operation Shoestring|

 |CARES School Encouraging Youth Merit Store||Mississippi Children's Home Services - CARES Center, Inc.|

 |GRACE - Girls Rule!
 Accepting, Caring, Empowering||Methodist Children's Homes|

 |JPS Summer Camp||Jackson Public Schools - Pecan Park Elementary School|